 Last we have the USD Coin (USDC), another great stablecoin backed by the U.S. dollar.
-This stablecoin is widely adopted due to the simple infrastructure that it provides to multiple protocols, exchanges, digital wallets, and other related services.
+This stablecoin is widely adopted due to its simple infrastructure to multiple protocols, exchanges, digital wallets, and other related services.
 In addition, USDC also favours faster and more convenient transactions.

 Interested in buying altcoins with a credit card?
-Check out on beginner’s guide on how to buy altcoins with a credit card on Binance.
+Check out a beginner’s guide on buying altcoins with a credit card on Binance.

 4 Types of Stablecoins